justcoding121/advanced-algorithms/README.md

 Please don't take effort to create pull requests for new algorithms/data structures.
 This is just a personal hobby and [was originally not intented to be a library](https://github.com/justcoding121/Advanced-Algorithms/issues/2).
 Feel free fork and modify to fit your need if that's what you are looking for.
 You can however report issues/bugs here, I would be happy to take a look when I get time. :-)

-If you think theory is hard to understand, start with practice.
-Then look at theory, it will make sense and improve your understanding.
-Sometimes it may be needed to take a break, approach the problem another time when your mind is clear.
+If theory is hard to understand, start with practice.
+Then look at theory, it will make sense and improve understanding.
+Sometimes it may be needed to take a break, approach the problem another time when mind is clear.

 # Advanced Algorithms